cbrherms/home-ops/README.md

 ## Cluster Overview

-The cluster nodes are virtualised and running in my Proxmox environment, split across virtual hosts.
+The cluster nodes are virtualised and running in my Proxmox environment, split across multiple VM hosts to allow redundancy.
 They are running [Talos](https://www.talos.dev/), a modern, secure, and immutable operating system for Kubernetes.
 Talos is designed to provide a minimal and secure environment for running Kubernetes, with no SSH access and all configuration managed via API.

 The cluster includes: